Patternslib/Patterns/demo/collapsible/documentation.md

-The markup structure for a collapsible is very simple: the first child of an element with the `pat-collapsible` class will be used as the triggering element and will always be visible.
-All further children will be part of the content.
+The markup structure for a collapsible is very simple: the first child of an element with the `pat-collapsible` class will be used as the triggering element (unless otherwise configured) and will always be visible.

+All further children will be part of the content that collapses.

 The containing element will get a `open` or `closed` class which indicates if the collapsible is currently open (content is visible) or closed (content is